WMATA Metro Commuter Tips

 Rule #4: Show up early, but don’t go in.

-• The best advice we can give you is to intentionally allow yourself extra time to get to your interview.
-Cautious planning will support you in being punctual even if you run into unforeseen trouble such as traffic or delays on public transportation.
-If you don’t hit any delays and end up outside of the office twenty minutes early, don’t go in!
-Find somewhere nearby you can kill time prior to your interview, such as a coffee shop or deli.
+• If you don’t hit any delays and end up outside the office twenty minutes early, don’t go in!
+As mentioned above, find somewhere nearby you can kill time before your interview, such as a coffee shop or deli.
 Use the extra time to review your notes one last time.

 4 Disadvantages of Remote Working